-In the last one year we have had not less than 20 males for the treatment of primary testicular failure from around the world.
+Treatment of Primary Testicular Failure at Welling Homeopathy Clinics involves a customised treatment proven to help increase sperm count, enough for natural conception.
+In the last two year, we have had more than 1000 men for the treatment of primary testicular failure from around the world.
 And many more in the last 10 years of our practice.
 We could help few of them through our HART treatment protocol through there have been a lot of drop outs during the treatment.
 This is majorly due to the popularly known idea that it is not curable.

 So what is primary testicular failure?
 And what is the treatment for primary testicular failure?